Trauner Consulting Services, Inc.

 Under the functional concurrency theory, the alleged delays must only delay the project’s critical path within the same analysis time period, which is typically between consecutive schedule updates, and are not required to have actually occurred on the same days.

 In terms of quantifying the concurrency of two alleged concurrent delays, a literal concurrency adherent would argue that the project schedule enables the parties to identify the initial critical path work activity on a daily basis, thus enabling the parties to likewise identify the days during the schedule update period when the alleged concurrent delays were literally concurrent.
-A functional concurrency adherent would argue that the project schedule can only identify the initial critical path work activity on the data date of an update.
-Because of this perceived
+A functional concurrency adherent would argue that

 In previous posts, we discussed why owners and contractors often argue for the existence of concurrent delay and how concurrent delay is defined.
 This post will be the first of two posts that will tackle how to identify a concurrent delay.
-As detailed in the previous post, in order for two delays to be concurrent and for one delay to offset one party’s responsibility against another’s, the delays must be concurrently critical.
+As detailed in the previous post, in order for two delays to be concurrent and for one delay to negate one party’s responsibility against another’s, the delays must be concurrently critical.
 This means that both delays must be capable of delaying the project’s completion date.

 These days, a well-written construction contract provides clear and complete definition of the critical path.
 However, even in this day and age, too many construction contracts do not define the critical path.
 One of the many negative consequences of failing to define that term is that it may enable the parties to make questionable concurrent delay arguments.
 In essence, it may allow a party to make an argument that a delay that was not critical is